 Like Suzanne, many consumers may be surprised to learn that the US federal government doesn’t require health studies or pre-market testing on personal care products.
 Manufacturers are free to put just about anything they want into cosmetics—a far-reaching category used by the US Food and Drug Administration (FDA) to include everything from make-up and deodorant to lotions and mouthwashes.

 Instead, the safety (or not) of the ingredients in these products is looked into almost exclusively by a manufacturer-controlled safety committee called the Cosmetic Ingredient Review (CIR) panel.
-Consequently, “89 percent of 10,500 ingredients used in personal care products have not been evaluated for safety by the CIR, the FDA, nor any other publicly accountable institution,” says the nonprofit Environmental Working Group (EWG).
+Consequently, “89% of 10,500 ingredients used in personal care products have not been evaluated for safety by the CIR, the FDA, nor any other publicly accountable institution,” says the nonprofit Environmental Working Group (EWG).
 “The absence of government oversight for this $35 billion industry leads to companies routinely marketing products with ingredients that are poorly studied, not studied at all, or worse, known to pose potentially serious health risks.”

 Without government surveys into chemical use in cosmetics, recent data is scarce, but EWG found that black women may be particularly at risk, with a 2016 analysis showing that less than 25% of products marketed for black women have low levels of potentially hazardous chemicals.

 Also of particular concern are the inclusion of phthalates—a group of industrial chemicals linked to birth defects that are used in many cosmetic products, from nail polish to deodorant.
 Phthalates are not listed as ingredients on product labels; they can only be detected through laboratory analysis.
-According to preliminary information uncovered by the CSC, two-thirds of health and beauty products analyzed by the FDA contained phthalates.
-However, a 2013 FDA survey found that only DEP, which has not been linked to specific health defects, remains in common use for US cosmetics manufacturers.
 Two of the most toxic phthalates, DBP and DEHP, have been banned from cosmetics products sold in the European Union (EU).
 Phthalates are regulated by the Consumer Product Safety Commission and the FDA and states like California, Vermont, and Washington have their own restrictions.